magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_no-abiding.md

 No Abiding
 ==========

-\<span class="dropcaps-first"\>W\</span\>\<span
+<span class="dropcaps-first" markdown="1">W</span><span
-class="dropcaps-words"\>e hear some\</span\> of the teachings and can’t really understand them.
+class="dropcaps-words" markdown="1">e hear some</span>&nbsp; of the
+teachings and can’t really understand them.
 We think they shouldn’t be the way they are, so we don’t follow them, but really there is a reason to all the teachings.
 Maybe it seems that things shouldn’t be that way, but they are.
 At first I didn’t even believe in sitting meditation.
 I couldn’t see what use it would be to just sit with your eyes closed.
 And walking meditation, walking from this tree to that tree, turning around and walking back again.
 ‘Why bother?’
 I thought, ‘What’s the use of all that walking?’
 I thought like that, but actually walking and sitting meditation are of great use.

 Some people’s tendencies cause them to prefer walking meditation, others prefer sitting, but you can’t do without either of them.
 The scriptures